The Poetry London Competition 2014 is now open.

-The Poetry London Competition, now in its fourteenth year, has become one of the most highly-regarded in the country, attracting many hundreds of entries from across the UK and abroad.
-We are pleased to announce that in celebration of Poetry London’s 25th anniversary year, we have invited the magazine’s original poetry editor, Pascale Petit, to judge the 2013 competition.
-Previous judges have included Neil Astley (2012), Paul Farley (2011), Michael Longley (2010), Don Paterson (2009), Kathleen Jamie (2008), and Jo Shapcott (2007).
-Pascale Petit's judge’s report and the winning poems are published in the Autumn ’13 issue of Poetry London.
+The Poetry London Competition, now in its fifteenth year, has become one of the most highly-regarded in the country, attracting many hundreds of entries from across the UK and abroad.
+We are pleased to announce that we have invited the distinguished poet Michael Symmons Roberts to judge the 2014 competition.
+Previous judges have included Pascale Petit (2013), Neil Astley (2012), Paul Farley (2011), Michael Longley (2010), and Don Paterson (2009).
+Michael Symmons Roberts' judge’s report and the winning poems will be published in the Autumn ’14 issue of Poetry London.

-Entrants may submit poems by post OR we will accept entries by email.
-Please note there are separate instructions for each of these methods below.
+Entrants may submit poems by post OR we will accept entries online.
+Please click here to enter and pay securely online.

-The Poetry London Competition 2013 is now open for entries.
-This year the judge will be Pascale Petit.
+The Poetry London Competition 2014 is now open for entries.
+This year the judge will be Michael Symmons Roberts.

 Winners will receive the following prizes: